How do hand warmers work?

 Hiking can connect you with the outdoors and bring you as close to nature as you can get.
 Exploring the wilderness and camping in complete silence is an experience that everyone should try at least once.
 The conditions that you hike in can change in an instant, so you need to be ready for anything.

 If you enjoy backpacking, then you are undoubtedly aware of the importance of your hands.
 From setting up your tent to making a fire, the feeling of numb hands that are sensitive to every movement can make even easy tasks an absolute nightmare.

-Keeping your hands warm with gloves can only do so much as you are still relying on only your body heat for warmth.
+Keeping your hands warm with your hiking gloves can only do so much as you are still relying on only your body heat for warmth.
 Taking disposable hand warmers with you will help remove the chill from your cold hands and let you do the task at hand.